 Amazon and Azure offer Big data analysis offerings as part of their cloud services.
 AWS offers Amazon Elastic MapReduce (Amazon EMR) for big data analytics, including the Hadoop framework.
 Whereas Azure offers Azure HDInsights as big data analytics options.

 HDInsight provides a fully managed, full-spectrum open-source analytics service for enterprises.
 There is an additional offer from Azure for Big Data, and that is Azure Data Lake Store.
 Azure Data Lake Store allows you to store massive unstructured or structured data sets which enables analysis of all your data from one place.

 AWS Vs Azure Management Options

 AWS and Azure offer different monitoring options.
 In AWS, you can use 3rd party analytics engine like Splunk.
-Azure’s build in monitoring options is log analytics, Azure application insights, etc.
+Azure’s built-in monitoring options are log analytics, Azure application insights, etc.

 Proactive Resource Optimization

 Azure and AWS provide proactive resource optimization tools to help you.
 AWS comes with AWS Trusted Advisor Dashboard.
 Trusted Advisor allows you to observe best practices for the use of AWS by inspecting your AWS environment and providing proactive resource optimization.

 Whereas, Azure provides a complementary tool called Azure Advisor to provide proactive resource optimization for your Azure environment.